jujhars13/sftp/README.md

 ## What's the difference between Debian and Alpine?

-The biggest differences are in size and OpenSSH version.
+The most obvious differences are in size and OpenSSH version.
 [Alpine](https://hub.docker.com/_/alpine/) is 10 times smaller than
 [Debian](https://hub.docker.com/_/debian/).
 OpenSSH version can also differ, as it's two different teams maintaining the packages.
 Debian is generally